- The business cycle can be a determinant of sector performance over the intermediate term.

 The recession phase has historically been the shortest, lasting slightly less than a year on average—and the broader market has performed poorly during this phase (roughly –15% average annual return).
 As economic growth stalls and contracts, sectors that are more economically sensitive fall out of favor, and those that are defensively oriented move to the front of the performance line.
 These less economically sensitive sectors, including consumer staples, utilities, telecommunication services, and health care, are dominated by industries that produce items such as toothpaste, electricity, phone service, and prescription drugs, which consumers are less likely to cut back on during a recession (see Exhibit 6).
 These sectors’ profits are likely to be more stable than those in other sectors during a contracting economy.
 The consumer staples sector has a perfect track record of outperforming the broader market throughout the entire recession phase, while utilities, telecommunications services, and health care are frequent outperformers.
 High-dividend yields provided by utility and telecom companies also have helped these two sectors hold up relatively well during recessions.
 On the downside, economically and interest-rate-sensitive sectors— such as industrials, information technology, materials, real estate, and financials—typically have underperformed the broader market during this phase.

 The merits of the business cycle approach

 For those interested in a more active approach to managing their equity exposure, the business cycle approach offers considerable potential for taking advantage of relative sector-performance opportunities.
 As the probability of a shift in phase increases—for instance, from mid-cycle to late-cycle—such a strategy allows investors to adjust their exposure to sectors that have prominent performance patterns in the next phase of the cycle (see chart).
-Our views on these phase shifts are presented in recurring monthly updates on the business cycle.2 By its very nature, the business cycle focuses on an intermediate time horizon (i.e., cycle phases that rotate on average every few months to few years).
+Our views on these phase shifts are presented in recurring monthly updates on the business cycle.2 By its very nature, the business cycle focuses on an intermediate time horizon (i.e., cycle phases that rotate on average every few months to every few years).
 This may make it more practical for some investors to execute than shorter-term approaches.

 Additional considerations for capturing alpha in sectors